Cristian Paredes, PhD

-Cristian L. Paredes is primarily interested in the influence of immigration on several social dynamics in US metropolitan areas, and in the multidimensionality of the ethno-racial condition in Latin American contexts of mestizaje (Spanish for ethnic/racial mixture).
-He uses sociocultural perspectives to study ethnic and racial issues in the United States and Latin America.
+Cristian L. Paredes is primarily interested in studying the influence of immigration on several social dynamics in U.S. metropolitan areas, and ethnic and racial issues in Latin America using sociocultural and demographic perspectives.
 Cristian was born and grew up in Lima, Peru.
 He has lived in the United States since 2003.

 Universidad del Pacífico (Lima, Peru), 1999

 Paredes, Cristian L. Forthcoming.
 “Is Openness in Taste Directly Associated with Tolerance?
 Exploring a Relationship between Openness in Taste in Leisure Consumption and Attitudes toward Immigrants.”
 Humanity & Society.
 Published online February 22, 2021.

 Paredes, Cristian L. 2019.
 “Catholic Heritage, Ethno-Racial Self-Identification, and Prejudice against Haitians in the Dominican Republic.”
 Ethnic and Racial Studies 42(12): 2143-66.

 Paredes, Cristian L. 2018.
 “Multidimensional Ethno-Racial Status in Contexts of Mestizaje: Ethno-Racial Stratification in Contemporary Peru.”
 Socius: Sociological Research for a Dynamic World 4: DOI: 10.1177/2378023118762002.

 Voces del Español, program conducted by Dr. Érika Erdely at UNAM Chicago (in Spanish).
 Interview 63: Ethnic and racial categories in Spanish in the U.S.: https://youtu.be/DRhyvvfyVmY